amisepa/iEEGLAB/README.md

 - Data importation plugins (depends on the data format; e.g., .mefd, .edf, .vhdr, etc.)

-### for reading .mefd files, MATLAB needs to compile the necessary MEX files
-for MAC users, you need to:
-1) install xcode
-	Open Mac App Store → Search for Xcode → Install.

-2) Switch to full Xcode developer directory:
-		< sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer >

-3) Accept the license:
-		< sudo xcodebuild -license >
-		press Enter to display license
-		type: < agree >

-4) Verify MATLAB detects the compiler (back in matlab) mex -setup C
-	You should now see an option like: Xcode with Clang

 ### FreeSurfer: only if you need to generate new brain surface files for your subject from MRI data

 1) Install XQuartz: https://www.xquartz.org/